whipped cream

 A light, airy sponge cake soaked in a sweet mixture of three milks and topped with a fluffy whipped cream frosting.
 This classic Latin American dessert is incredibly moist, rich, and melts in your mouth with every bite.
 Best served chilled after soaking overnight.

-Homemade whipped cream typically lasts 24 to 48 hours in the refrigerator before it begins to lose its structure and separate.
-Commercial canned whipped cream can last until the expiration date printed on the container if kept refrigerated.
+Homemade whipped cream typically lasts 2 to 3 days in the refrigerator before it begins to deflate and separate.

 Explore more ingredients in the dairy category with complete nutrition information.